adadgio/neo4j-js/README.md

 A Neo4j graph database explorer and admin dashboard written in Javascript.

+## Coming soon !
+There is no stable branch yet, but one will be released soon !

+Check the first demo here : [Youtube Demo](https://youtu.be/kKJzLi-7p_U)

 ## Installation
 ### Pre-requisites
     - Neo4j must be installed [instructions here](http://digitzalocean/neo4J)